Carolyn Marino Malone: Academic appointments

-Her first academic appointment was as visiting lecturer in the Department of Art History, University of Michican, Ann Arbor (1972), followed by a Visiting Lecturer post at Harvard University (Carpenter Center for the Visual Arts, 1973).
-Three assistant professor posts followed, at the University of Massachusetts, Amherst (1974), Vassar College (1974-1975), and Princeton University (1975-1981).
-Moving on to the University of Southern California, she was assistant professor in the School of Fine Arts (1981-1983), then associate professor, History of Art, (1984-2008), and then professor and chair of art history (2009-2012).
-A secondary appointment in parallel with this was Professor, History of Art, also at USC (2008-2019).
+Her first academic appointment was as visiting lecturer in the Department of Art History, University of Michigan, Ann Arbor (1972), followed by a Visiting Lecturer post at Harvard University (Carpenter Center for the Visual Arts, 1973).
+Three assistant professor posts followed, at the University of Massachusetts, Amherst (1974), Vassar College (1974–1975), and Princeton University (1975–1981).
+Moving on to the University of Southern California, she was assistant professor in the School of Fine Arts (1981–1983), then associate professor, History of Art, (1984–2008), and then professor and chair of art history (2009–2012).
+A secondary appointment in parallel with this was Professor, History of Art, also at USC (2008–2019).

 Fellowships, awards and grants

-Malone has received numerous fellowships and awards throughout her career, including two from the University of Kansas in the 1960s, three from the University of California, Berkeley, in the 1960s and 1970s, and two from the Courtauld Institute of Art in London (the Samuel H. Kress Foundation Art Fellowship, 1969-1970, renewed for 1970-1971).
+Malone has received numerous fellowships and awards throughout her career, including two from the University of Kansas in the 1960s, three from the University of California, Berkeley, in the 1960s and 1970s, and two from the Courtauld Institute of Art in London (the Samuel H. Kress Foundation Art Fellowship, 1969–1970, renewed for 1970–1971).
 Photographs by her are held in the Conway Library archive at the Courtauld, which is currently undergoing a digitisation project, Courtauld Connects.
-Post-doctoral awards included an Andrew Mellon Post-Doctoral Fellowship from the University of Pittsburgh, 1980-1981, and an American Council of Learned Societies Fellowship for Research on English Gothic, 1981.
+Post-doctoral awards included an Andrew Mellon Post-Doctoral Fellowship from the University of Pittsburgh, 1980–1981, and an American Council of Learned Societies Fellowship for Research on English Gothic, 1981.

 She received three awards for research on her book on St Bénigne (1998 and 2002).
-While at Princeton, she received a grant from the National Endowment for the Humanities to support an archaeological investigation of Saint Benigne, Dijon, France, an 11th century church.
+While at Princeton, she received a grant from the National Endowment for the Humanities to support an archaeological investigation of Saint Benigne, Dijon, France, an 11th-century church.

 She was awarded a grant while at USC by the Albert and Elaine Borchard Foundation Grant to organise a conference on "Medieval Customaries and Monastic Life" in 2007.

 She was awarded the Elliot Prize from the Medieval Academy of America in 1982.

 Malone was awarded the USC Phi Kappa Phi Faculty Recognition Award in 2010 for her book, Saint-Bénigne de Dijon en l’an mil.